praveenpandi9/BookShala/README.md

-# BookShala - Your Personal Bookstore Project
+# BookShala - Your Personal Bookstore

 ## Overview
 BookShala is a personal project aimed at creating a custom online bookstore application inspired by popular e-commerce platforms like Amazon.
 The goal is to provide users with a seamless and intuitive platform for browsing, purchasing, and managing their favorite books.